Crontab tutorial in Linux

 and then open crontab file

-now we can enter cron in this file like i added below line which will run backup.sh (path is /opt/backup.sh) script at 2:05 am on every day.
+now we can enter cron in this file like i added below line which will run backup.sh (path is /opt/backup.sh) script everyday morning at 4:15 .

 then save and exit (Esc :wq!)